 - July 4 – TOR Review and Meeting Outcomes

 In jurisdictions where CCUA has Government Relations functions, CCUA has either established or is in the process of establishing open banking working groups that will identify potential barriers to provincial credit union participation in the federal framework.

 Additional information on each of the province’s working groups can be found below:

-Please note: the Atlantic region is in the process of creating its working group; and Alberta Central and Manitoba Central handle GR work on behalf of their respective credit unions.
+Please note: Alberta Central and Manitoba Central handle GR work on behalf of their respective credit unions.

 Open Banking Advisory Committee Report – CCUA Summary & Analysis (August 2021): Summary and analysis of the Advisory Committee’s report on how to implement an open banking framework in Canada.
 Analysis includes how credit unions will be implicated.

 Open Banking: Designing the Future of Finance (February 2021): System brief educating decision-makers on the state of open banking within Canada, where it’s going next, and how CCUA and credit unions are working to help shape the Framework to encourage participation and an equal share of benefits/outcomes of the open banking model.

 Synopsis: ‘Merits of Open Banking’ Findings and Announcement of Second Round of Consultations (February 2020): Summary of Department of Finance’s Findings from Consultation 1.